evo-biomech/replicAnt/docs/Unreal_installation_guide.md

 ![](../images/01_epic_unreal.PNG)

 Now, click on **Library** and click on the **+** icon to install a new version of Unreal Engine.
-As we built FARTS on Unreal Engine 5, select the latest Unreal Engine 5 release, and follow the installation guide.
+As we built replicAnt on Unreal Engine 5, select the latest Unreal Engine 5 release, and follow the installation guide.

 Unless you are planning on running extensive debugging or further development, only selecting **core components** should be sufficient.
 All additionally required functionality is provided in our project environment and, alternatively, can be installed later on.